Davis Moves - Employee Wellness Program

 1. Do all employees have the ability to participate in the Davis Moves Wellness Program and use the WellSteps Platform?

-At this time, this program is available to INSURED employees only.
+At this time, this program is available to currently employed individuals on a DSD health insurance plan.

 2. Who will see the results of my PHA?

-Your Personal Health Assessment (PHA) are confidential.
+Your Personal Health Assessment (PHA) is confidential.
 This information is for you and will never be shared.

 3. Will insured employees be penalized if they don't participate?